aspnetrun/run-aspnetcore-realworld/README.md

 AspnetRunRealWorld is an implementation of **e-commerce domain** with **Northwind database**.This managed with **layered architecture** for building modern web applications with latest ASP.NET Core & Web API & EF Core technologies.

 ## Whats Including In This Repository
-We have implemented below **features over the run-aspnetcore-basic boilerplate template**.
+We have implemented below **features over the run-aspnetcore boilerplate template**.
 You can change **real-world features** as your business requirements;
 * E&E e-commerce theme implementation
-* full development of e-commerce use cases of northwind database
+* Full development of e-commerce use cases of northwind database
-* business rule check, domain policy apply and validations
+* Business rule check, domain policy apply and validations
-* authentication, identity module and identity configuration
+* Authentication, identity module and identity configuration
-* authorization for Products Page
+* Authorization for Products Page
-* asp.net core built-in dependency injection
+* Asp.net core built-in dependency injection
-* aspnet core razor tools - View Components, partial Views, Tag Helpers, Model Bindings and Validations, Razor Sections etc..
+* Aspnet core razor tools - View Components, partial Views, Tag Helpers, Model Bindings and Validations, Razor Sections etc..
-* configuration management
+* Configuration management
-* custom paging implementation
+* Custom paging implementation

 ## Give a Star! :star:
 If you liked the project or if AspnetRun helped you, please **give a star**.
 And also please **fork** this repository and send us **pull-requests**.
 If you find any problem please open **issue**.